Plan to boost ‘red flag’ gun laws gains momentum in Congress

 WHAT ABOUT THE NRA?

-A National Rifle Association spokeswoman did not immediately respond to a request for comment.
+A National Rifle Association spokeswoman declined to comment.
 In a statement, the group said it welcomes Trump’s call “to address the root causes of the horrific acts of violence that have occurred in our country.
 It has been the NRA’s long-standing position that those who have been adjudicated as a danger to themselves or others should not have access to firearms and should be admitted for treatment.”